pagkly/Zed/Investopedia3/Quality of Earnings Definition.md

 Quality of Earnings Definition
 ## What Is Quality of Earnings?

-A company's quality of earnings is revealed by dismissing any [anomalies](https://www.investopedia.com/terms/a/anomaly.asp), accounting tricks, or one-time events that may skew the real bottom-line numbers on performance.
+A company's quality of earnings is revealed by dismissing any [[anomalies]](https://www.investopedia.com/terms/a/anomaly.asp), accounting tricks, or one-time events that may skew the real bottom-line numbers on performance.
 Once these are removed, the earnings that are derived from higher sales or lower costs can be seen clearly.

 Even factors external to the company can affect an evaluation of the quality of earnings.
 For example, during periods of high inflation, quality of earnings is considered poor for many or most companies.
 Their sales figures are inflated, too.

-In general, earnings that are calculated conservatively are considered more reliable than those calculated by [aggressive accounting](https://www.investopedia.com/terms/a/aggressiveaccounting.asp) policies.
-Quality of earnings can be eroded by accounting practices that hide poor sales or increased [business risk](https://www.investopedia.com/terms/b/businessrisk.asp).
+In general, earnings that are calculated conservatively are considered more reliable than those calculated by [[aggressive accounting]](https://www.investopedia.com/terms/a/aggressiveaccounting.asp) policies.
+Quality of earnings can be eroded by accounting practices that hide poor sales or increased [[business risk]](https://www.investopedia.com/terms/b/businessrisk.asp).

-Fortunately, there are [generally accepted accounting principles](https://www.investopedia.com/terms/g/gaap.asp) (GAAP).
+Fortunately, there are [[generally accepted accounting principles]](https://www.investopedia.com/terms/g/gaap.asp) (GAAP).
 The more closely a company sticks to those standards, the higher its quality of earnings is likely to be.

 Several major financial scandals, including Enron and Worldcom, have been extreme examples of poor earnings quality that misled investors.